-Our agency employs 11 Animal Control Officers, three investigators and two supervisors to handle all domestic animal-related incidents throughout all of Lee County.
+Our agency employs 13 Animal Control Officers, three investigators and one supervisor to handle all domestic animal-related incidents throughout all of Lee County.
 We are committed to protecting the safety and health of the residents of Lee County.
 Our agency serves an average county population of 650,000 residents and is responsible for 1,211.89 square miles.
 Field Operations provides a service to Lee County 24 hours a day, seven days a week.

 - Conduct criminal investigations of Florida State Statutes related to domestic animals

 - Conduct misdemeanor criminal investigations pertinent to mandate of Florida State Statute

 - Assist law enforcement with felony and misdemeanor animal crimes

 - Respond to police calls for emergency assistance

 - Investigate dog fighting complaints